hamzashah54/React-Toggle-Bulb/README.md

 2. **Customizable**: You can customize the appearance and behavior of the component by passing props or using CSS styles.
 3. **Fully Tested**: Toggle-Bulb is fully tested to ensure that it works correctly and is free of bugs.
 4. **Modern React Features**: Toggle-Bulb is built using modern React features, such as React Hooks and JSX.
-5. **Responsive**: Toggle-Bulb is responsive and works well on both desktop and mobile devices.
-6. **Accessible**: Toggle-Bulb is accessible and follows best practices for accessibility in React applications.
+5. **Accessible**: Toggle-Bulb is accessible and follows best practices for accessibility in React applications.
-7. **Lightweight**: Toggle-Bulb is lightweight and does not require any additional libraries or dependencies.
+6. **Lightweight**: Toggle-Bulb is lightweight and does not require any additional libraries or dependencies.
-8. **Extensible**: Toggle-Bulb is extensible and can be easily extended to add new features or behaviors.
+7. **Extensible**: Toggle-Bulb is extensible and can be easily extended to add new features or behaviors.

 **🧰 Tech Stack Table**
 -------------------------